Mallex Smith: 2018

 Smith made the opening day roster in 2018 with the plan to platoon with Denard Span in left field.
-In the 2018 season, Smith began wearing a large Florida shaped gold chain in order to represent his Florida roots.
-After an injury to Kevin Kiermaier he became the starting center fielder.
+Smith began wearing a large Florida shaped gold chain in order to represent his Florida roots.
+After an injury to Kiermaier, he became the starting center fielder.
 Due to his play and the trade of Denard Span, Smith began playing every day upon Kiermaier's return.
-By the 2018 All-Star break, Smith set a career high in games played at 86.
+By the All-Star break, Smith set a career high in games played at 86.
 On August 26, Smith was placed on the 10-day disabled list with a viral infection.
 At this time, Smith was seventh in the American League with a .307 batting average and fourth with 27 steals.
-Smith was announced as a nominee for the Roberto Clemente Award, which is the recognition of a player who best represents the game of baseball through extraordinary character, community involvement, philanthropy and positive contributions on and off the field.
-Smith was also named the winner of the Paul C. Smith Champion Award, given to the Rays player who best exemplifies the spirit of true professionalism on and off the field.
-Smith ended his breakout season setting career highs, he slashed .296/.367/.406 in 544 plate appearances over 141 games (which led the team), recording 40 stolen bases (second in the American League), 10 triples (tied for most in the American League), 65 runs, and 40 runs batted in.
-Smith also ended the season recording a 3.5 WAR, the second highest position player WAR on the team (behind Joey Wendle).
+Smith was announced as a nominee for the Roberto Clemente Award, which recognizes a player who best represents the game of baseball through extraordinary character, community involvement, philanthropy and positive contributions on and off the field.
+Smith was also named the winner of the Paul C. Smith Champion Award, given to the Rays player who best exemplifies the spirit of true professionalism.
+Smith ended his breakout season setting career highs: he slashed .296/.367/.406 in 544 plate appearances over 141 games (which led the team), recording 40 stolen bases (second in the American League), 10 triples (tied for most in the American League), 65 runs, and 40 runs batted in.
+Smith also ended the season with 3.5 Wins Above Replacement, the second highest among Rays position players, behind Joey Wendle, according to Baseball Reference.

 Seattle Mariners

 2019

-On November 8, 2018, the Rays traded Smith back to the Mariners along with minor-leaguer Jake Fraley in exchange for Mike Zunino, Guillermo Heredia, and Michael Plassmeyer.
-During Spring Training, Smith injured the flexor bundle in his right arm when overdoing his throwing routine, sidelining him for the 2019 Opening Series in Tokyo, Japan.
-However, Smith returned in time for the Mariners home opener on March 28, going 1 for 5 in his Mariners debut.
-On April 30, Smith was optioned to Triple-A Tacoma after hitting just .165/.255/.247 and struggling defensively within the first month of the season.
+On November 8, 2018, the Rays traded Smith back to the Mariners along with minor leaguer Jake Fraley for Mike Zunino, Guillermo Heredia, and Michael Plassmeyer.
+During spring training, Smith injured the flexor bundle in his right arm when overdoing his throwing routine, sidelining him for the 2019 Opening Series in Tokyo, Japan.
+However, Smith returned in time for the Mariners home opener on March 28, going 1-for-5 in his Mariners debut.
+On April 30, Smith was optioned to Triple-A Tacoma after hitting just .165/.255/.247 and struggling defensively during the first month of the season.
 After hitting .333 with three doubles and a home run in 10 games in Tacoma, Smith was called back up on May 16.

-In 2019 he batted .227/.300/.335, had the highest Soft Contact Percentage of all major league batters (25.0%), and led the major leagues with 46 stolen bases.
+In 2019, Smith batted .227/.300/.335, had the highest soft contact percentage of all major league batters (25.0%), and led the major leagues with 46 stolen bases.

 2020

 Smith was outrighted from the Mariners 40-man roster on September 11, 2020.
-At the time of his removal from the roster, he had hit .133/.170/.178 over 47 plate appearances for the Mariners in 2020.
-Smith elected free agency on September 28, 2020.
+At the time of his removal from the roster, he had hit .133/.170/.178 over 47 plate appearances for the Mariners.
+Smith elected free agency on September 28.